loiclabache/RogerLabache_2023_LanguAging/README.md

 ## Code Release

-The `Script` folder includes 4 `R` scripts.
-The 4 `R` scripts are designed to facilitate the replication of results as detailed in the `Method Section` of the **manuscript**.
+The `Script` folder includes three `R` scripts.
+The three `R` scripts are designed to facilitate the replication of results as detailed in the `Method Section` of the **manuscript**.

 - `1_GAMM_hROIs.R`: `R` script to model gradient asymmetry trajectories throughout life using factor-smooth Generalized Additive Mixed Models.
   The script allows to compute the asymmetry trajectories underlying the interaction *Hemisphere×Age* and their confidence intervals.
-- `2_GAMM_Significance.R`: `R` script to assess the significance of the smooth *Hemisphere×Age* interaction by testing for a difference in the smooth term of *Age* between hemispheres.
-The script applies a False Discovery Rate correction to control for the number of tests conducted.
+This script also assesses the significance of the smooth *Hemisphere×Age* interaction by testing for a difference in the smooth term of *Age* between hemispheres.
+We applied a False Discovery Rate correction to control for the number of tests conducted.
-- `3_PAM_Clustering.R`: `R` script to classify regions in the **Language-and-Memory** network that demonstrate a significant *Hemisphere×Age* interaction, based on their functional asymmetry skewness profiles.
+- `2_PAM_Clustering.R`: `R` script to classify regions in the **Language-and-Memory** network that demonstrate a significant *Hemisphere×Age* interaction, based on their functional asymmetry skewness profiles.
 This script also allows to compute the intersection point between the two average clusters curves.
-- `4_CCA_BrainCognitionAssociation.R`: `R` script to proceed with the Canonical Correlation Analysis to assess brain–behavior Associations.
+- `3_CCA_BrainCognitionAssociation.R`: `R` script to proceed with the Canonical Correlation Analysis to assess brain–behavior Associations.

 Note that the `R` scripts also contain the code **to reproduce the